 Long before someone registers a sentence or takes in a layout, a user interprets the choice of color on a user interface.
 Color is design’s most powerful tool, and while some classic color palettes are here to stay, our approach to color continues to evolve.

-Keen to keep your finger on the pulse of 2020’s hottest color trends?
-Let’s take a look at the colors that will set our world alight in the new decade.
+Keen to keep your finger on the pulse of 2023’s hottest color trends?
+Let’s take a look at the colors that will set our world alight this year.

 Here are the trends we’ll cover:

 - The future is bright(ly colored)

 Monochromatic color palettes (various tones and shades of one single color) have long-since been a popular choice for UI designers.
 They’re easy on the eye, simple to process—and above all, they promote overall harmony.
 This year will see designers take a step back from the trendy black/white/grey and instead opt for more unique color families, like dusky blues and greens.
 By switching up the color but sticking to the same formula, designers will be able to experiment and bolster their website’s contrast while still maintaining balance and unity.
 Win-win!

 Offering users a reduction in eye strain and screen glare, dark mode is fast becoming a preference for mobile device users.
 The growing popularity of dark interfaces is paving the way for innovative color palettes that stand out on dark backgrounds, as well as in juxtaposition with whitespace.
 In 2023, we’ll see designers experiment with this popular aesthetic by contrasting saturated dark and edgy color palettes with accents of bright and bold colors.